EMPIRIC2/.github/profile/README.md

 # EMPIRIC
 *Emulators of Pacific Island Risk to Infrastructure*

 Welcome to the EMPIRIC GitHub Organization.
-EMPIRIC develops open‑source tools to improve climate model data accessibility and extreme‑event analysis for small island states—initially focusing on Pacific Island nations.
+EMPIRIC develops open‑source tools to improve climate model data accessibility and extreme‑event analysis for small island states—with a focus on Pacific Island Countries and Territories (PICTs).

 ---